 How to automate AP processes and skyrocket staff productivity

-Incoming invoices are invoices from a vendor or supplier that need to be verified, approved, assigned the GL account coding and prepared for payment processing.
-Handling incoming invoices can be a simple or complex process, depending on the rules of your company, and must follow compliance standards.
+Incoming invoices from a vendor or supplier need to be verified, approved, assigned GL account coding and prepared for payment processing.
+Handling these invoices can be a simple or complex process depending on the rules of your company, and whatever approach you choose, you must follow compliance standards.

 The most important factor is that incoming invoices are processed quickly, accurately and digitally — and that the right people are in the approval workflow.
 This yields immediate benefits:

 The core process of digitizing incoming invoices, and how document management and workflow software can enhance, automate and streamline the entire process.

 Find out more about invoice processing below and learn:

 How invoices are processed varies from company to company.
 But whether you're processing and recording invoices manually or using invoice processing software and automation, some basic accounting principles are the same.
 Here are 5 common steps for processing invoices.

 Invoices are received a number of ways, including, but not limited to: